-2019 Secretarial Policy Statement on
+2020 Secretarial Policy Statement on

 Equal Employment Opportunity

 The Department of Commerce is charged with stimulating economic growth and expanding opportunities for Americans across the country.
 We will do so by putting American workers first.
 We will foster favorable conditions for economic growth and opportunity by

 As Benjamin Franklin once said, “Commerce among nations must be fair and equitable.”
 I believe the same applies to our workforce.
-To ensure a fair and equitable work environment for our employees, we embrace the principles of EEO, diversity and inclusion as we recruit, develop, and retain a high-performing workforce that truly reflects the face of our Nation as a whole, and that has the critical skills necessary for mission success.
+To ensure a fair and equitable work environment for our employees, we embrace the principles of EEO, diversity, and inclusion as we recruit, develop, and retain a high-performing workforce that truly reflects the face of our Nation as a whole, and that has the critical skills necessary for mission success.
 We recognize that in order to achieve greatness as a Department, and as a Nation, we must practice our principles of mutual respect for all.
 Our commitment to the following principles will enhance our ability to carry out the mission of the Department.

-These protections and principles guide all management practices and decisions, including recruitment and hiring practices, appraisal systems, promotions, training and access to career-development programs.
+These protections and principles guide all management practices and decisions, including recruitment and hiring practices, appraisal systems, promotions, training and access to career development programs.
 Commerce managers and supervisors are responsible for preventing, documenting, and promptly correcting harassing conduct in the workplace.
-Managers will be held accountable if they fail to prevent, document or promptly correct harassing conduct in the workplace.
+Managers will be held accountable if they fail to prevent, document, or promptly correct harassing conduct in the workplace.

 We seek to resolve workplace conflicts in a prompt, impartial, confidential, nondiscriminatory, and constructive manner, without fear of reprisal.
 You are encouraged to use the Alternative Dispute Resolution Program as a valuable tool in resolving EEO disputes.
+For more information on ADR, please see the ADR page on the Office of Civil Rights’ website.

 All Commerce employees who believe they have been subject to or have knowledge of discriminatory or harassing behavior are encouraged to report the behavior to a supervisor, servicing human resources office or EEO office.
-For avenues to address other workplace issues, please see: Work Issues.
+For avenues to address other workplace issues, please see: Addressing Workplace Issues at a Glance.
 Mutual respect for all and adherence to the principles and laws of equal employment opportunity are not only bedrock principles of our country, but they also undergird the success of American business and good government.
-We expect all Commerce staff, supervisors and employees alike to carry out their responsibilities and adhere to the principles of this policy.
+We expect all Commerce staff, supervisors and employees alike, to carry out their responsibilities and adhere to the principles of this policy.

-|2019 EEO Policy Statement||49.36 KB|
+|2020 EEO Policy Statement||43.79 KB|